Are you ready to explore how we can help you?

 Reflectance standards are available for diffuse or specular reflectance applications.
 To ensure best results, select a standard with reflectivity comparable to the sample to be measured.

-In this video, we guide users through the basic steps necessary to perform both diffuse reflectance and color measurements using Ocean Insight spectrometers and accessories.
+In this video, we guide users through the basic steps necessary to perform both diffuse reflectance and color measurements using Ocean Optics spectrometers and accessories.

 In this article, we describe how a catheter manufacturer has traded HPLC for onsite reflectance spectroscopy to streamline its antimicrobial coating quality processes.